Static vs SSR for a Content Site: How to Pick (2026)

-Static and SSR look interchangeable on a Next.js project until you scale, ship, or pay the bill.
-Here is how to pick correctly for a content site in 2026.
+Static and SSR look interchangeable on a Next.js or Astro project until you scale, ship, or read the bill.
+Here is how to pick correctly for a content site, with real 2026 pricing and config.

-Static vs SSR is the decision that quietly determines your hosting cost, your time-to-first-byte, your Core Web Vitals, and how often you wake up to a 500 error.
-For a content site the answer is almost always “static, with a sprinkle of dynamic where it matters”.
-This walks through how to actually decide.
+Static vs SSR is the decision that quietly determines your hosting bill, your time-to-first-byte, your Core Web Vitals, and how often you wake up to a 500 error.
+For a content site the answer is almost always “static, with a sprinkle of dynamic where it genuinely matters.”
+This walks through how to actually decide, what the config looks like in current Next.js and Astro, and what each path costs in June 2026.

 // app/articles/[slug]/page.tsx